valkey-io/valkey-doc/docs/data-types/lists.md

 are the following:

 * Remember the latest updates posted by users into a social network.
 * Communication between processes, using a consumer-producer pattern where the producer pushes items into a list, and a consumer (usually a *worker*) consumes those items and executes actions.
-Redis has special list commands to make this use case both more reliable and efficient.
+Valkey has special list commands to make this use case both more reliable and efficient.

-For example both the popular Ruby libraries [resque](https://github.com/resque/resque) and [sidekiq](https://github.com/mperham/sidekiq) use Redis lists under the hood in order to implement background jobs.
+For example both the popular Ruby libraries [resque](https://github.com/resque/resque) and [sidekiq](https://github.com/mperham/sidekiq) use Valkey lists under the hood in order to implement background jobs.

-The popular Twitter social network [takes the latest tweets](http://www.infoq.com/presentations/Real-Time-Delivery-Twitter) posted by users into Redis lists.
+The popular Twitter social network [takes the latest tweets](http://www.infoq.com/presentations/Real-Time-Delivery-Twitter) posted by users into Valkey lists.

 To describe a common use case step by step, imagine your home page shows the latest photos published in a photo sharing social network and you want to speedup access.